Long ago in Africa a fisherman’s daughter, from the Igbo tribe, caught me in her net, a passer by from a Paris tribe.

 I use creativity to please myself and, hopefully, sharing a feeling of African pride.

-Now close to eighty, I returned to France to share the end of the day with Paulina, my fisherman’s daughter, from the Igbo tribe.
+In my 80s, I returned to France to share the end of the day with Paulina, my fisherman’s daughter, from the Igbo tribe.

 I am still dreaming and painting.